-In 1979, Sullivan became the first private career college in the South to receive collegiate accreditation from the prestigious Commission on Colleges of the Southern Association of Colleges and Schools at the Associate degree level.
+In 1979, Sullivan became the first private career college in the South to receive collegiate accreditation from the prestigious Southern Association of Colleges and Schools Commission on Colleges at the Associate degree level.

 In 1982, Sullivan opened its first extension campus on the Ft.
 Knox Military base at Ft.
 Knox, Kentucky, serving the military and civilian population in the Ft.
 Knox area.